shetty-nithin/Movie_Booking_App/README.md

 * Sign up / Sign in
   <br/> A user can create an account as a CUSTOMER or as a THEATRE_OWNER and sign into the account to use the application.

-* Create, Read, Update and Delete operations on users, movies, theatres and booking.
+* Create, Read, Update and Delete operations on users, movies, theatres, booking and payment.

 * Admin feature
 <br/> Has access to all the operation which a user or a theatre_owner can perform.

 * Notification via mail
-<br/> Sending the mail notification to the user on booking the ticket <br/>  (however, Notification is a different project.
+<br/> Sending the mail notification to the user on failure/cancellation/successfull of booking operation. <br/>  (however, Notification is a different project.
 You can find that [here](https://github.com/shetty-nithin/Mail_Notification_Application))

 ### Built with :